 - Raw Data Management (import, export, DICOM)

-Another task of our teams is developing and maintaining the software that supports the service technician during commissioning and servicing the CT.
+Another task of our teams is developing and maintaining the software that supports the service technician during commissioning and servicing the CT scanner.
 In this context, it is essential to combine physical-technical know-how with classical skills of software developers: